kvakvs/beam-wisdoms/docs/source/eli5-processes.rst

 Processes ELI5
 ===============

-This is a high level overview (explain me like I'm five).
+This is a high level overview for how processes are made and how they work.

 General overview
 ----------------